ReDeiPirati/blog/_pages/books.md

 permalink: /books/
 ---

 Here are the books that shaped the way I think and my mental models.
+The [machine and deep learning books](https://blog.floydhub.com/best-machine-learning-books/) I read played a huge contributions as well.

-Note: _they are not sorted by importance_.
+Note: _the list below is not ranked by importance_.

 _TODO: Consider adding a _When you should read it_ section.
 Reading the right book during a particular moment of your life or after a certain event can unlock new potential._